 In this blogpost, I shared how we applied for a passport for our son when he was two months old.
-Because he had a priority pass (no appointment needed) and one adult can ride with this pass, I decided to have my passport changed to my married name, too (we’ve been married for almost 4 years, after all, haha!).
+Because he had a priority pass via the courtesy lane (no appointment needed) and one adult can ride with this pass, I decided to have my passport changed to my married name, too (we’ve been married for almost 4 years, after all, haha!).

 So, if you are changing your Philippine Passport from your maiden name to your married name here in the Philippines, you first have to set an appointment HERE.

 Once your schedule is set, here are the documents you need to bring:

 - Duly Accomplished Application Form (download HERE and print in A4 paper – do not sign it yet!)

 - Acceptable IDs at least one (1): for Brown, Green and MRP (without IC Chip logo).

 - Additional Passport Requirements may be needed depending on your kind of passport (Brown/ Green/ MRP/ E-Passport) – to check them, click HERE

 - Passport Fee (PHP 950 for regular – 15 working days | PHP 1200 for express – 7 working days)

 - Delivery Fee (if you would rather have your passport delivered at your doorstep.
 Pickup option is also available)

 ADDITIONAL REQUIREMENTS FOR WOMEN WHO WOULD LIKE TO CHANGE THEIR CIVIL STATUS TO MARRIED: